PgCert Leadership and Management: Homelessness and HousingSouthwark Campus

 - Element 2: (20% weighting) individual presentation on recommendations from element 1.

-This module enables managers, of third sector and other civil society organisations, to reflect on and understand the role of governance in ensuring accountability within their organisations.
+This module enables participants to reflect on and understand the role of governance in ensuring accountability within their organisations.
+This module introduces concepts and theories of governance together with practical tools to facilitate and enable appropriate accountability.

 The weighted pass mark across the modules 50%.
 Where there are multiple assessments, a 40% minimum pass on each element is a necessary condition of an overall pass.
 It's necessary to pass all the modules to be awarded the Postgraduate Certificate.